 The above figures are for purposes of illustration only.
-The actual amount you receive and the resulting total and pretax annualized rates of return will depend on the actual Ending Value and the term of your
+The actual amount you receive and the resulting total rate of return will depend on the actual Starting Value, Ending Value, Capped Value, Threshold Value, and the term of your investment.